GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Fixed wrong sender ID</summary>

-We fixed a bug that caused emails from our production environment to have the wrong sender ID (*no_reply@dev.techpass.gov.sg*) :bow:.
+We heard from you that our emails from our production environment to have the wrong sender ID (*no_reply@dev.techpass.gov.sg*) and we have fixed it now :bow:.

 </details>